 3. Putting Compliance Training Issues Into Context

-Compliance training is not without its challenges.
-Here are some common issues organizations encounter:
+Compliance training presents some challenges.
+Here are some issues which we see in organizations:.

 Boredom and Apathy: